 Remove the stems and cut the berries into quarters.
 Place the strawberries and sugar into a pot and simmer.
 Bring the mixture to a boil.
 Place a fine mesh strainer over a medium sized bowl and pour the strawberry mixture through the strainer.
 With a spoon, press the strawberries through the strainer to press the liquid through.
 Pour the strawberry liquid back into the pot boil for another 15 minutes, allow this liquid to reach a syrup like consistency.
 Once the syrup is complete, allow to cool and then store in a glass jar.
 Store in the fridge.

 1/2 tsp vanilla

 strawberries (either halved or left whole)

-In an electric mixer, blend cream, sugar and vanilla.
+In an electric mixer, blend cream, sugar, and vanilla.
 Beat until soft peaks begin to form.
-Place cover on bowl and refrigerate until serving.
-Once ready to serve, spoon the cream mixture into the strawberries or on top of the strawberries (which ever you prefer).
+Place cover on the bowl and refrigerate until serving.
+Once ready to serve, spoon the cream mixture into the strawberries or on top of the strawberries (whichever you prefer).